HariharanGopinath/data-augmentation-using-generative-adversarial-networks/README.md

 This repository is for the project "Data Augmentation Using Generative Adversarial Networks" from the course Deep Machine Learning (SSY340) at the Chalmers University of Technology.

+## Dependencies
+* Tensorflow

 ## Installation Guide
-To install all the dependencies, perform the following operations:
+To install the anaconda environment, navigate to the repository folder, and run the following command in the command prompt:
-1. Create a Conda environment:

-`conda create --name cgan tensorflow-gpu`
+`conda env create -f environment.yml`

-2. Install all dependecies using pip:

-`pip install -r requirements.txt`

 ## Execution Guide
+1. To activate the Conda environment, please run the following command in the command prompt:

+`conda activate data_augment`

-*To be added*
+2. *To be added*

+3. To deactivate the Conda environment, please run the following command in the command prompt:

+`conda deactivate`

+## Clean-up Guide
+To remove the anaconda environment, navigate to the repository folder, and run the following command in the command prompt:

+`conda remove --name data_augment --all`

 ## Authors
 * Aren Moosakhanian
 * Sourab Bapu Sridhar

 ## References
 *To be added*